alexch/files/README.md

 *a simple DSL for creating temporary files and directories*

+Ever want to create a whole bunch of files at once?
+Like when you're writing tests for a tool that processes files?
+The Files gem lets you cleanly specify those files and their contents inside your test code, instead of forcing you to create a fixture directory and check it in to your repo.
+It puts them in a temporary directory and cleans up when your test is done.

 ## Usage (mixin mode)

 The mixin mode is a fairly clean API, suitable for use in unit tests.
 After `include Files` you can call `file` or `dir` to make a temporary file or directory; it'll put them into a new temp dir that is removed on process exit.
 It also saves a reference to this directory inside an instance variable named `@files` so you can't use that name for your own instance variables.